moodlebox/moodlebox.net/content/en/help/change-password.md

 In the __MoodleBox password section__, enter your new password, the same in both fields.
 By clicking on the eye icon, you can display the characters you have typed.
 We recommend choosing a strong password.

 {{< notice info >}}
 The password for the Moodle administrator account __is not changed__ by this operation.
-To change that password, log in to Moodle, visit the <a href="http://moodlebox.home/user/preferences.php">preferences for your profile</a> and <a href="http://moodlebox.home/login/change_password.php">change the password</a>.
+To change that password, log in to Moodle, visit the <a href="http://moodlebox.home/user/preferences.php" target="_blank">preferences for your profile</a> and <a href="http://moodlebox.home/login/change_password.php" target="_blank">change the password</a>.
 {{< /notice >}}

  [1]: http://moodlebox.home/admin/tool/moodlebox/index.php